samueladesoga/samblog/content/posts/screenshare-tool-for-my-trainings.md

 I think this is great !!!!!!

-And guess what it is a free tool, there is a pro-version which is a paid version, but i think the free one satisfy my need.
+And guess what it is a free tool, there is a pro-version which is a paid version, but i think the free one satisfies my need.
 One more tool for my testing and automation coaching.

 Enjoy!!!!!